CodeDifferently/piano-lecture/README.md

 ##### Adding Audio to your key

-Next you are going to want to add an associating audio sound
+Next you are going to want to add an associating audio sound.

 ```html
 <audio data-key="65" src="http://carolinegabriel.com/demo/js-keyboard/sounds/040.wav"></audio>
 ```
-Notice the same data key value it matches our button we previously created.
+Notice the same data-key value it matches our first key we created.

 ##### Playing audio on keypress

-######Now in order for you to be able to hear anything when that key is pressed youre going to have to add some javascript.
+Now in order for you to be able to hear anything when that key is pressed youre going to have to add some JavaScript.

 Under your `<audio>` tag your going to want to start with your `<script>` tag.